vishal-mandhane/DJ-HUB/README.md

-## Foody App: Your Food Delivery Desktop Web Application
+##DJHUB App: Your Food Delivery Desktop Web Application

-**Foody App is a food delivery-only frontend web application that users can easily experience every step of other food delivery apps provided; So, Get ready to tantalize your taste buds with Foody App, a React and Redux-powered food delivery app that delivers delicious experiences straight to your fingertips.**
+**DJHUB App is a food delivery-only frontend web application that users can easily experience every step of other food delivery apps provided; So, Get ready to tantalize your taste buds with DJHUB, a React and Redux-powered food delivery app that delivers delicious experiences straight to your fingertips.**

 **Features:**